And they would found one state organization whose accomplishments almost outshone them both: the New York State Woman

 NYSWSA was organized according to a grassroots structure proposed by Gage.
 Within the state association there would be a society for each county, and within each county there would be local societies for each city, town, and village.
 Any local suffrage group in the state could join NYSWSA by paying dues that began at $5 per year.
 This structure went far to explain why NYSWSA accomplished more than any other state-level suffrage group.

 Conventions.
 A core element of NYSWSA strategy was to hold an annual convention in a different city each year.
 (The organization failed to hold a convention only once: in 1880, an exceptionally busy year that saw New York women win the right to vote in school board elections and serve on school boards.)
 County societies would compete to host the next convention and draw strength from the experience of staging it.
-In all, sixteen annual conventions were held in west-central New York State (the Freethought Trail's catchment area) included:
+In all, sixteen annual conventions were held in west-central New York State (the Freethought Trail's catchment area), including:

 Auburn in 1891 and 1904;